ah1m20/petra-java-verifier/README.md

 </dependency>
 ```

-Then create a verification class for the entry point of the program you would like to verify (see below for example).
+Then within your Java project test folder, create a verification class for the entry point of the program you would like to verify (see below for example).
 ```java
 @RunWith(Parameterized.class)
 public class LightVerification extends Verification {